RGloekler/IEEEconverter/README.md

 # IEEEfractionconverter
-A program to convert the fractional component of IEEE 754 format to binary.
+A crude program to convert a decimal number to IEEE 754 single-precision format in binary.
 Written to make my homework easier.